Forget counting sheep. Snack on these healthy foods to help you sleep and you'll fall asleep easier and sleep soundly.

-High-fiber garbanzo beans are rich in vitamin B6, which your body uses to produce serenity-boosting serotonin.
+High-fiber garbanzo beans (or chickpeas) are rich in vitamin B6, which your body uses to produce serenity-boosting serotonin.
 Try adding garbanzo beans to salads, soups, and stews when you need sleep.

 5 of 10All photos

 This herbal drink lacks the caffeine found in traditional teas, and it has a calming effect on the body.
-(That's why it's one of our favorite ingredients for these DIY spa treatments.)
-Also, a warm liquid before bed can make you sleepy by raising body temperature.
+Also, a warm liquid before bed can make you feel cozy and ready to hit the sheets.

 6 of 10All photos

 A rise in blood sugar can reduce the production of orexin in the brain.
 Orexin is a recently discovered neurotransmitter that's been linked to wakefulness.
-Try drizzling a small amount of honey in your chamomile tea.
-A different route to sleep: Keep dessert low in sugar.
+Try drizzling a small amount of honey in your chamomile tea for a touch of sweet without a full-down sugar rush.

 Dried Tart Cherries